palmersaccount/Pixelsorting/README.md

 There is also a requirements file which pretty much does the same via `pip install -r requirements.txt`.

-To instal all at once, run `pip install pillow requests tqdm numpy`
+To install all at once, run `pip install pillow requests tqdm numpy` or let the program install them for you.

 ---

 ## Usage

+---

 From the command line: